angus-c/just/CONTRIBUTING.md

 * Modules must not depend on any other npm modules
-* Always assume just modules will be used in hot code and code accordingly
+* Always assume Just modules will be used in hot code and code accordingly
   * Write ES5
   * Favor `for` loops over high order functions
   * Don't repeatedly access the same property, assign to a `var`
+* Brevity
+  * A lot of people choose Just utilities because to minimize their app's JS footprint in memory/network constrained environments
+  * Keep it brief and don't add redundamt code.
+Most utilites should fit into one shortish function.
 * API
   * Keep the API simple and intuitive
   * Avoid multiple arguments or option arguments whenever possible–-make it just do one thing